 If a dataset is composed of more than one multiplexed sample, reference samples should be defined so quantification information from multiple plexes can be integrated.
 Choose ‘Virtual’ reference from the ‘Define reference’ dropdown if no reference sample has been included in the experiment.
 Real pooled samples or other reference channels should be labeled with ‘pool’ or a different tag specified in the ‘Ref sample tag’ box.

 From the ‘Group by’ menu, choose the desired level for quantification reports, or select ‘All’ to generate reports at all levels.

 Median centering normalization is recommend and set as the default.

 In the PTMs section (on the ‘Quant’ tab), ‘Mod tag’ needs to be set for the modification of interest.
+Mod tags consist of the modified residue plus the modification mass to four decimal places.
 For example, the Mod tag for phosphorylation is

 Run the analysis

 On the ‘Run’ tab, set the output directory to a new folder within the ‘TMT_tutorial’ directory, e.g. ‘TMT_tutorial/results’, then press ‘RUN’.

 When the analysis is finished, identification reports with raw quantification values (psm.tsv, ion.tsv, peptide.tsv, protein.tsv) will be in the main results folder (e.g. ‘TMT_tutorial/results’).
 If multiple experiments were set during the file input step on the ‘Workflow’ tab, these identification reports will be in a separate folder for each experiment.